2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

 ---
 ## Purpose

-Our Project needs to solve the issue of getting the right ammount of sleep.
-We will do this by looking up appropriate information pertaining to what is the right ammount of time a person needs in order to nap, and feel fully rested.
-Once the user selects the amount of time that works for his napping schedule, the Embedded system will then wake them up in the approprate ammount of time.
-The device will act as an alarm set to the right ammount of time for a comfortable, efficient, and healthy nap.
+Our Project needs to solve the issue of getting the right amount of sleep.
+We will do this by looking up appropriate information pertaining to what is the right amount of time a person needs in order to nap, and feel fully rested.
+Based on this information we will program the device to sound an alarm afterr the designated amount of time.
+Once the user selects the amount of time that works for his napping schedule, the Embedded system will then wake them up in the approprate amount of time.
+The device will act as an alarm set to the right amount of time for a comfortable, efficient, and healthy nap, that works for the user's schedule.

 ## Initial Design Plan
 *[Fritzing website](http://fritzing.org/home/ "Fritzing website" (for our diagram)*

 ## Outline
 - Hardware
+  - Timer/clock display
-  - There will be a timer/clock, and device for sound connected to our Arduino divice.
+  - Buzzer for sound
-  - This will help us to deced the appropiate ammount of time on the timer, and program it so that the alarm goes off when the time is out
+  - Our Arduino device
+  - Buttons for users to select their nap time
+  - Button to shut off the alarm

 - Code
   - Function for the timer
   - function for button press
   - function for the sound
-  - A function to start the timmer when the button is pressed
+  - A function to start the timer when the button is pressed
   - A function to start the sound when the timer runs out
   - A function to stop the sound either when the button is pressed again, or after a certain amount of beeps